 There are cosmetic and functional reasons for undergoing the crown lengthening procedure.
 Some patients choose to undergo this procedure to improve the cosmetic value of their smile, while others are advised to obtain treatment to expose more anatomical structure before a restorative procedure.

-What Issues Can Crown Lengthening Correct?
+What Concerns Can Crown Lengthening Correct?

 We may suggest crown lengthening for restorative, cosmetic, or functional reasons: